drbean/edit/tsailin/2019APBR_english_proofing.md

 of OEM, ODM, and OBM, and employed logistic regression to examine the influence of these business models on the practices of the firms surveyed (Table 4).
-For OEM contracted manufacturers, it indicates no significant engagement in the product innovation (β=-.233), process innovation(β=-.049), and marketing innovation (*Product Design*, β=.322; *Channel Distribution*, β=.099;
+For OEM contracted manufacturers, no significant engagement in product innovation (β=-.233), process innovation (β=-.049), and marketing innovation (*Product Design*, β=.322; *Channel Distribution*, β=.099;
-*Marketing Promotion*, β=-.128, p\<0.001).
-On the changes in organizational management, OEM firms may have a significant engagement in a corporate restructuring (β=.318, p\<0.05).
-According to post hoc analysis by ANOVA (Table 5), it also confirms that OEM firms have low engagement in all innovation practices in their business activities.
-For ODM contract manufacturers, they aggressively engage in product innovation (β=.351, p\<0.01) and process innovation (β=.553, p\<0.001) and also have significant engagement in marketing innovation (*Product Design*, β=1.030, p\<0.001; *Channel Distribution*, β=.693, p\<0.001;
+*Marketing Promotion*, β=-.128, p\<0.001) is indicated.
+On the changes in organizational management, OEM firms may have a significant engagement in corporate restructuring (β=.318, p\<0.05).
+A post-hoc ANOVA analysis (Table 5) also confirms that OEM firms have low engagement in all innovation practices in their business activities.
+Meanwhile, ODM contract manufacturers aggressively engage in product innovation (β=.351, p\<0.01) and process innovation (β=.553, p\<0.001) and also have significant engagement in marketing innovation (*Product Design*, β=1.030, p\<0.001; *Channel Distribution*, β=.693, p\<0.001;
 *Marketing Promotion*, β=.829, p\<0.001).
-Facing the high degree of engagement in the innovation practices on production works, ODM firms have significant changes in organizational management by managerial authority (β=.219, p\<0.10), organizational structure (β=.649, p\<0.001), and outsourcing partnership (β=.819, p\<0.001).
+Facing a high degree of engagement in innovation practices in production work, ODM firms show significant change in organizational management in the areas of managerial authority (β=.219, p\<0.10), organizational structure (β=.649, p\<0.001), and outsourcing partnership (β=.819, p\<0.001).